 Well, the headless infrastructure can be utilized with the help of BigCommerce and Shopify apps.
 Shogun is a great choice for page building and content creation, while a wide range of other apps are provided for things like customer support, social media and email marketing.

 Not to mention, you can always create a sub-domain on BigCommerce or Shopify and add a WordPress blog on that.

 Drupal is similar to WordPress, but it has a better reputation for security and custom-built plugins.
-Essentially, WordPress is designed so that you have the best possible CMS, then you can add prebuilt plugins to round out your headless interface.
+Essentially, WordPress is designed so you have the best possible CMS, and then you can add prebuilt plugins to round out your headless interface.

 However, the Drupal community truly embraces the open-source infrastructure by focusing more on custom creations.

 Because of this preference for custom-built integrations, Drupal sites can typically support far more articles and media elements.
 In addition, it's easier to establish a faster website with Drupal.